Notice of Privacy Practices

 Right to Request Confidential Communications

-Right to Receive Notification of a Breach
+Right to be Notified of a Breach